brian-mcclune-nnl/fort-c-debug/README.md

 2. Optionally set breakpoints by clicking to the left of line numbers in editor windows.
 3. Hit the Play button or F5 to start debugging.

+Note: Make sure you've built the project using the `debug` preset for the best debugging experience.

 To learn more, visit
 [VS Code debugging documentation](https://code.visualstudio.com/docs/editor/debugging).